NewYorkCityCouncil/tech_broadband_sept2022/README.md

 ### Data Sources

+- 2021 1-Year ACS Survey (using R library censusapi)
+  - Table B28002, “Presence and Types of Internet Subscriptions in Household"
 - 2020 5-Year ACS Survey (using R library censusapi)
   - Table B28002, “Presence and Types of Internet Subscriptions in Household"
   - Table S1701, “Poverty Status in the Past 12 Months”